Conditions Clostridioides (formerly Clostridium) difficile infection

 Clostridioides (formerly: Clostridium) difficile are bacteria that colonize the intestines.
-This sometimes goes unnoticed.
+This usually go unnoticed.
 However, if the balance of intestinal flora is disrupted, the bacteria can trigger intestinal inflammation and diarrhea.
-Read on to discover how this happens and what treatment options are available.

 At a glance

-- Clostridioides (Clostridium) difficile are intestinal bacterial that produce toxins.
-If the bacteria multiply strongly, the intestines can become inflamed.
+- Clostridioides difficile (formerly called Clostridium difficile) is a type of intestinal bacteria that produce toxins.
+If the bacteria multiply significantly, the intestines can become inflamed.

-- The main symptom of infection is usually sudden, watery diarrhea.
+- The main symptom of infection is usually sudden, watery diarrhea with a distinctive smell.

 - Severe cases can lead to life-threatening complications such as intestinal rupture.